 - Your vehicle has covered over 60,000 miles.

 Ideally, replacing your oxygen sensors plays a critical role in reducing the amount of fuel your car consumes by at least 40%.
-Take your vehicle through an emission test, if it fails, then it means there is a problem with the oxygen sensors, and you need to replace them immediately.
+Take your vehicle through an emission test, if it fails, then it means there is o2 sensor problems, and you need to replace them immediately.
 A faulty oxygen sensor is a reason most vehicles have exhaust system issues.

 Most vehicles come with emissions warranty that may determine when you are likely to replace your vehicle oxygen sensor.
 However, in most cases, the oxygen sensors will outlast the warranty.